hello9721/hello9721/README.md

 <div align = "center">

 #### Hi! there 👋 I'm Hana.
-I'm so glad you are here. :relaxed:
+Glad to see you here. 😊

-I work on developing websites and apps. </br>
+I am currently focused on building web services and Android applications. </br>
-I am interested in analyzing big data. </br>
-I also love learning new programming languages. :star_struck:
+Recently, I have been experimenting with AI-assisted development workflows. </br>
+My primary stack these days is React.js and Nest.js. </br>
+I am also getting more familiar with Tailwind CSS. ✨

 #